MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-multi-azure-policies.md

 Before applying this policy, keep in mind the following things:

 - This policy is applicable only to Azure Stack HCI, version 22H2 clusters.
 Apply it before any other policies to ensure AMA picks up the correct resource ID.
 - Uninstall AMA before applying this policy to set the correct resource ID.
 If AMA isn't uninstalled first, data might not appear.
+For more information, see [Uninstall AMA](/azure/azure-monitor/agents/azure-monitor-agent-manage?tabs=azure-portal#uninstall).

 <details>
   <summary><b>Expand this section to see the policy definition in JSON.</b></summary>